What is the Recommended Engine Oil for my Vehicle?

 You should always use oil and fluids that meet the defined specification and viscosity grades.

-Lubricating oils are distinguished according to SAE viscosity classes.
-These have been defined by the Society of Automotive Engineers (SAE).
+Lubricating oils are distinguished according to Society of Automotive Engineers (SAE) viscosity classes.
+These have been defined by the Society of Automotive Engineers.
 The oils are therefore distinguished according to the degree of their viscosity as a function of ambient temperature.

-The number before the W (which stands for Winter) indicates the viscosity at temperatures below zero and is very important for cold start and cold running conditions.
-The number after the "W" indicates the temperature behaviour at 100 °C, in other words at high loads.
+The number before the W (which stands for winter) indicates viscosity at temperatures below zero and is very important for cold starts and cold running conditions.
+The number after the "W" indicates the temperature behavior at 100 °C, in other words, at high loads.

-If you are unable to find an engine oil that meets the specification defined for your vehicle, it is acceptable to use a SAE equivalent engine oil.
+If you are unable to find an engine oil that meets the specification defined for your vehicle, it is acceptable to use an SAE equivalent engine oil.

 Using oil and fluids that do not meet the defined specification and viscosity grade may lead to: